magicbell/magicbell-js/packages/react-headless/README.md

 ## useMagicBellEvent

-This a hook to listen to realtime events.
+This is a hook to listen to realtime events.
+Use it to be notified when a realtime event happens, for example to play a sound when a new notification arrives.

 ```javascript
 import { useMagicBellEvent } from '@magicbell/react-headless';